hhenryhho/RampExercise/README.md

 **Actual:** When you reach the end of the data, the **View More** button is still showing and you are still able to click the button.
 If you click it, the page crashes.

+**Solution:** In src/App.tsx:103, add guard clause to check if transactions exist, it is not filtering by employee, and there are more transactions to be viewed

 # Bug 7: Approving a transaction won't persist the new value

 _You need to fix some of the previous bugs in order to reproduce_